Education in Morocco: Tertiary

 The higher education system consists of both private and public institutes.
-The country has fourteen major public universities, including Mohammed V University in Rabat and Al-Karaouine University, Fes, along with specialist schools, such as the music conservatories of Morocco supported by the Ministry of Culture.
+The country has fourteen major public universities, including Mohammed V University in Rabat and Al-Karaouine University, Fes, along with specialist schools, such as the Al-Zahrawi International University of Health Sciences, and the music conservatories of Morocco supported by the Ministry of Culture.
 The Karaouine University at Fes has been teaching since 859, making it the world's oldest continuously operating university.
 However, there are dozens of national and international universities like SIST British University that work along with the public universities to improve the higher education in Morocco.
 In addition, there are a large number of private universities.
 The total number of graduates at the tertiary level in 2007 was 88,137: the gross enrollment rate at the tertiary level is 11 percent and it has not fluctuated significantly in the past few years.
 Admission to public universities requires only a baccalauréat, whereas admission to other higher public education, such as engineering school, require competitive special tests and special training before the exams.

 Another growing field apart from engineering and medicine is business management.
-According to the Ministry of Education the enrollment in Business Management increased by 3.1 percent in the year 2003-04 when compared to preceding year 2002-2003.
+According to the Ministry of Education the enrollment in Business Management increased by 3.1 percent in the year 2003-04 when compared to preceding year 2002–2003.
 Generally, an undergraduate business degree requires three years and an average of two years for master's degree.

 Universities in Morocco have also started to incorporate the use of information and communication technology.
 A number of universities have started providing software and hardware engineering courses as well; annually the academic sector produces 2,000 graduates in the field of information and communication technologies.

 Moroccan institutions have established partnerships with institutes in Europe and Canada and offer joint degree programs in various fields from well-known universities.

 To increase public accountability, the Moroccan universities have been evaluated since 2000, with the intention of making the results public to all stakeholders, including parents and students.